symblai/symbl-python-sdk/readme.md

 First make sure that Python is installed in your system.

-To install the python, just click on the system mentioned below:
+To install the python, just click on the system which you are using:

 - [Windows](https://phoenixnap.com/kb/how-to-install-python-3-windows)